 Success rates at Ystwyth Valley Apple Breeders

 The wide variation in the results between years makes it difficult to accurately estimate the number of crosses required to produce a desired number of seeds.
 The unusually high failure rate (66%) for crosses made in 2017 (66%) and 2019 (79%) were mainly caused by frost damage to the flowers following pollination.

 Crossing success rates vary widely with apple variety, and in some cases also depends on whether the variety is used as male or female parent.
 We are compiling a data-set on varietal differences, scoring each cross (3 flowers pollinated) as ‘successful’ if at least one fruit survives to final harvest.
 ‘Failures’ are classed as either ‘failed pollination’, where no fruit is set from the outset, or ‘failed post-pollination,’ where any remaining fruit are lost during or after the June drop.
 This data-set is updated annually with the results from the current year's crosses.

 Beauty of Bath is a good example of a variety with widely different success rates depending on whether it is used as the female (60%) or male (29%) parent.
 In

-contrast, Katy and Ellison's Orange have very similar success rates irrespective of whether they are female or male parents.
+contrast, we find that Katy and Ellison's Orange have very similar success rates irrespective of whether they are female or male parents.